Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Abstract

 For the case with a controller, we show that the parameterized model-checking problems for RB-systems and systems with asymmetric broadcast as a primitive are inter-reducible.
 This allows us to prove that for discrete timed-networks with a controller the parameterized model-checking problem is undecidable for liveness specifications.

-Our work exploits the intimate and fruitful connection between parameterized discrete-timed systems and systems of processes communicating via broadcast.
-This allows us to provide a rare and surprising decidability result for liveness properties of parameterized timed-systems, as well as extend work from untimed systems to timed systems.
+Our work exploits the intimate connection between parameterized discrete-timed systems and systems of processes communicating via broadcast, providing a rare and surprising decidability result for liveness properties of parameterized timed-systems, as well as extend work from untimed systems to timed systems.